cnerg/ETI.data_manual/README.md

 on the manual's GitHub page.
 To explore something in the table, each cell forwards to information on the venture or project.

+Contribution to this document is encouraged as data streams are identified.
+The process of adding content is detailed in the (contributing page)[CONTRIBUTING.md]

 ## Table of Contents

 1. [Multi-Informatics for Nuclear Operations Scenarios (MINOS)](MINOS.md)